Skip to content

 5. On the Parameters page, for Value, enter the number of days that you want the rule to invoke in the daysToExpiration key.

-Note: For certificates that are near the expiration date from the number of days that you enter, the acm-certificate-expiration-check AWS Config rule is marked as Noncompliant.
+Note: If certificates are near the expiration date from the number of days that you enter, then the acm-certificate-expiration-check rule identifies the rule as NON_COMPLIANT.

 6. Choose Next, and then choose Add rule.